tomato2718/tomato2718/README.md

 # tomato2718's README.md!
 ## About me
 ### As a Developer
-A Python backend developer aiming to become a full-stack developer, currently learning kubernetes and some frontend techs.
+A Python backend developer aiming to become a full-stack developer.

 ### As a Gamer
-A gamer loves hardcore games.
+Love hardcore games.

-Favorite games:
 - Tetris
 - Monster Hunter
 - Etrian Odyssey